o2346/auditor/tag-policies/tpnt/README.md

 ### Generator

 Obtain credentials of your Organizations Mater account.
-Obtain NAME_OF_BUCKET1 that would be provided as output from cloudformation of Transmitter's deployment.
+Obtain NAME_OF_BUCKET1 that would be provided as output from cloudformation in Transmitter's deployment.

 ```bash
 cd generator